scott-anderson-wc/cs210pub/syllabus.md

 the grade they earn and deserve according to the grading standards of the college.

+## Lateness Policy

+Because it's both important to do the work but also to avoid falling behind, I'm establishing the following lateness policy.

+Lateness penalties:

+* 10% per day for the first five days late, but
+* 50% off maximum

 ## How to succeed in the course

 * Prepare to spend at least 10 hours every week.